deprimus/Tale/SETUP.md

 After you make the changes, you can use the names that you provided.
 It's important to not use the same name for both states, as this leads to undefined behavior.

 Create 3 triggers: one named `TransitionIn`, one named `TransitionOut` and one named `Neutral`.
-Like the animation states, the transitions must have these exact names, which can be changed from the config file:
+Like the animation states, the triggers must have these exact names, which can be changed from the config file:

 - DIALOG_CANVAS_ANIMATOR_TRIGGER_IN: this is for the `Idle`->`DialogIn` transition